malltaf/WSL-VPN/README.md

 Solving the problem of the availability of the Internet and work resources in WSL2 with a VPN connected (CheckPoint)

 ## Problem
-When connecting a VPN on Windows OC (using CheckPoint in my case) in WSL2 (Ubuntu 20.04.3), access to the Internet and to the workspace via VPN was lost.
+When connecting a VPN on Windows OC (using Check Point Virtual Network Adapter in my case) in WSL2 (Ubuntu 20.04.3), access to the Internet and to the workspace via VPN was lost.
 Other recommendations didn't help (neither at the Windows level, nor at the WSL level).

 ## Solution
 First of all, you need to install mtu 1350 inside WSL on eth0